Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: The Lorentz invariance

-The Lorentz transformations we will use in this paper are the $P_{i,j},\, R_A$ and $L^t$.
-The invariance of $\sigma_s$ with respect to these transformations can be seen directly by using the change of variables formula and seeing that the Jacobians work out.
+We use the Lorentz transformations $P_{i,j},\, R_A$ and $L^t$.
+The invariance of $\sigma_s$ with respect to these transformations can be seen directly from an examination of the Jacobians in the change of variables formula.